Ocean Rights Internationally

 Help us encourage the adoption of a new legal framework into the treaty

 ELC has issued a call for action for governments around the world to incorporate the Rights of Nature into their legal systems.
-To add your voice to this ongoing initiative, contact Ocean Rights Manager Michelle Bender at firstname.lastname@example.org.
+To add your voice to this ongoing initiative, contact Ocean Rights Manager Michelle Bender at email@example.com.
 You can read more about the initiative in English (PDF) and Spanish (PDF).
 How can countries do so?
 This article attempts to highlight pathways to recognize the High Seas as a legal entity.

 support the marine arctic peace sanctuary